Finding My Alonetude

 The Universal: My story of burnout serves as a mirror for a broader systemic crisis in academic labour.

-Nash (2004) encourages writers to trust their own voices.
-He writes: “Do not risk losing something vital and special to your humanity: your own gritty and beautiful, hard-won voice” (pp. 26–27).
+Nash (2004) urges writers to preserve the distinctive, hard-won quality of their own voice in favour of academic convention; the particularity of that voice, he insists, is itself the most valuable thing a scholarly personal narrative can offer.
 I am trying to trust my voice.
-I am trying to believe that what I have lived is worth telling, that my experience contributes to understanding, that my story might offer something to others who recognise themselves in it.
+I am trying to believe that what I have lived is worth telling, that my experience contributes to understanding, that my story might offer something to others who recognize themselves in it.

 Daily Practices by the Sea